cirving13/Cpsc354Blog/aboutHaskell.md

 Lazy Evaluation
 ===============
 Lazy Evaluation does not compute or evaluate an expression until it is called.
 This allows values to only be created when they are called upon, saving memory and reducing runtime.
 This also allows the ability to use structures as abstractions instead of primitives, as well as have a more straightforward implementation of certain algorithms.
 The disadvantages to lazy evaluation include being difficult to implement features such as exception handling, and can cause memory leaks and cause additional issues in your code because of it.
+Most of the time, a program that has Lazy evaluation, is also statically typed.
+These two build off of eachother and many properties of a statically typed language overlap with one with lazy evaluation.
+This was actually created for Lambda calculus, which is discussed [here](https://github.com/cirving13/cpsc354blog/edit/main/lambdaCalculus.md)